Australian owned and operated. Supporting Australian small businesses for 10 years.

 Tip #4: Focus on Customer Retention

 Acquiring new customers can be costly.
 So, focus on a more cost-effective way to boost profitability instead, which is retaining customers.
+Retaining customers helps you build a strong customer base, which is essential for long-term profitability.

 Developing strong relationships with your customers is key to retention.